Remodeling a Split Level House (part 1/2)

 Pros of a Split Level Home:

-• More floor area: A split level has almost double the square footage of a ranch home with the same footprint.
+• More floor area: a split level has almost double the square footage of a ranch home with the same footprint.

 • Great place for mechanical equipment and laundry.
 Anyone who’s had to change furnace filters in a crawl space appreciates it when you don’t have to crawl to the furnace.